 Registering the Robot for Beacon

 Before you can use the robot for welding on Beacon you will need to create the robot in your organization.
-Using the team that you created when you created your Beacon organization, if needed see creating your organization, you will create a new robot and scan the QR code on the robot to register.
+If you have not created an organization within Beacon please do so now using the instructions for creating your organization.
+Using the team that you created when you created your Beacon organization you will create a new robot and use the registration code from the Beacon URCap to register the robot.

 Teaching the First Part Flow